AlecAivazis/graphql-over-kafka/docs/source/intro/api.rst

     schema.query = Query

 Notice the class Meta defined inside of the ServiceObjectType.
-The attribute of the service parameter inside that class desingates the name of the service to use as its source.
+The value of the service parameter inside that class desingates the name of the service to use as its source.